MafiaOnespot/Messaging-App/README.md

    - Update this information in real-time.

 6. **Responsiveness:**
-   - Make the application responsive for different screen sizes and devices using responsive design techniques or a responsive UI framework like Flutter.
+   - Make the application responsive for different screen sizes and devices using responsive design techniques or a responsive UI framework

 7. **Backend:**
    - Utilize Firebase as the backend for user authentication, real-time database, and file storage (for multimedia sharing).